-8 Key Trends Driving Digital Transformation in Consumer Goods (CPG)
+8 Key Trends Driving Profound Digital Transformation in Consumer Goods (CPG)

-Consumer goods companies are experiencing an unprecedented transformation led by a digitally-anchored shopper whose attention has shifted to the immediacy, convenience, and value of online shopping.
+Consumer goods companies are experiencing a profound digital transformation led by a digitally-anchored shopper whose attention has shifted to the immediacy, convenience, and value of online shopping.

 Digital commerce was the #1 growth driver both globally and locally in the U.S. at the turn of the year, forecasted to capture 25% of all U.S. retail chain sales by 2024.
 However, due to the impact of COVID-19, digital commerce was accelerated as a critical shopper lifeline, capturing 27% share of U.S. retail sales in the first part of 2020 alone.